meltwater/drone-cache/README.md

 <p align="center"><img src="images/diagram.png" width="400"></p>

-With restored dependencies from a cache, commands like `mix install` will only need to download new dependencies, rather than re-download every package on each and every build.
+With restored dependencies from a cache, commands like `mix deps.get` will only need to download new dependencies, rather than re-download every package on each and every build.

 ## Examples